YukkuriC/MNAOverpowered/README.md

 -   Config for min/max strength of natural generated wellsprings
 -   Custom commands
     -   `(mnaop) locate wellspring [type]`: locate nearest wellspring from all, or of certain affinity
         -   _currently only supporting those already generated :(_

 ---

 -   `MagiChem` stuff (only available when installed):
     -   Unlocks the limit that a player can only have 1 orrery
     -   Constructs with advanced transport ability moves materia shlorps as fast as max-powered labyrinth navigators

 ---

+-   Unofficial fixes for some known issues
+    -   `Pylon: Mana` burns all constructs' mana with distance more than 16

+---